crossplane/crossplane/design/one-pager-composition-environment-beta.md

 - share information across composite resources by creating `EnvironmentConfig`s from a first `Composition` and consuming them from another one.
-- use the `in-memory environment` to patch between composed resources without setting up fields in the composite resource’s status.
+- use the `in-memory environment` to patch between composed resources without setting up fields in the composite resource's status.
 - use the `in-memory environment` to temporarily hold data from different sources (the composite resource and/or different composed resources) to combine them in a subsequent patch.